AHSS Digital Learning Forum: The ‘Early Adopter’ Experience

 6. How to see exactly when a late submission was submitted

-You can see exactly when an assignment has been submitted, through the details in the Grades page and in the Speedgrader (see video below).
+You can see exactly when an assignment has been submitted, through the details in the Grades page and in the Speedgrader.
+Please note, Gradebook has changed and the functionality may be different than that included in the video below.

 7. Turnitin Integration